Bharti Airtel, Vodafone Idea shares rise up to 7% after govt clears telecom relief package

 Total 10.64 lakh shares changed hands amoutning to turnover of Rs 76.72 crore on BSE.
 Later, the share closed 4.53% higher at Rs 725.55.

 On the other hand, share of troubled telco Vodafone Idea gained 7.01% intra day to Rs 9.30 against previous close of Rs 8.69 on BSE.
 Vodafone Idea share stands higher than 5 day, 20 day, 50 day and 100 day moving averages but lower than 200 day moving averages.
-Later the stock closed 2.76% higher at Rs 8.93.
+Later, the stock closed 2.76% higher at Rs 8.93.

 Share of Reliance Industries (parent of Reliance Jio) rose over 1% to Rs 2,395 against previous close of Rs 2,368 on BSE.
 It closed 0.45% higher at Rs 2,378 on BSE.